 Spot inspections may be carried out prior to and during the event and failure to comply with the equipment requirements will result in you not being allowed to participate.

 The event is suitable for sea and sea racing kayaks, ocean surf skis and ocean canoes.
-To be accepted, they must be in sea-worthy condition and have sufficient buoyancy fitted or a watertight compartment.
+To be accepted, they must be in sea-worthy condition and have sufficient buoyancy fitted, or have a watertight compartment which ensures they float when full of water.
 It is not suitable for flat water racing boats.
 If you are unsure as to whether your boat is suitable please contact the organiser.

 All craft must display an identification number which will be provided on acceptance of entry during scrutiny.

-All retirals must be notified as soon as is possible and the retiree must ensure that they receive a response.
+All retirals must be notified as soon as is possible in order that assistance may be offered to recover the paddler.
+The retiree must ensure that they receive a response.
 This is a requirement to prevent an unnecessary search.

 Protests must be notified to the organiser and then confirmed in writing within thirty minutes of the end of the event.
 Protests will be considered by three members of the organising committee of Nairn Kayak Club.